mrzv/reeber/ext/Catch2/docs/command-line.md

 This reporter will use the "default" output destination, based on the [`-o`, `--out`](#sending-output-to-a-file) option.

-> Support for using multiple different reporters at the same time was [introduced](https://github.com/catchorg/Catch2/pull/2183) in Catch2 X.Y.Z
+> Support for using multiple different reporters at the same time was [introduced](https://github.com/catchorg/Catch2/pull/2183) in Catch2 3.0.1

-As with the `--out` option, using `-` for the output file name sends the output to stdout.

-_Note: There is currently no way to escape `::` in the reporter spec, and thus reporter/file names with `::` in them will not work properly.
-As `::` in paths is relatively obscure (unlike `:`), we do not consider this an issue._
+_Note: There is currently no way to escape `::` in the reporter spec, and thus the reporter names, or configuration keys and values, cannot contain `::`.
+As `::` in paths is relatively obscure (unlike ':'), we do not consider this an issue._

 <a id="breaking-into-the-debugger"></a>
 ## Breaking into the debugger